serjoscha87/cockpit_GROUPS/README.md

 ## Installation

-copy the "Groups" folder from this repository to <your-docroot>/cockpit/addons/
+check this repository out to <your-docroot>/cockpit/addons/.

 ## Other projects according to cockpit
 https://github.com/serjoscha87/cockpit_GroupBoundAssets